 HTML <img> height Attribute

-An image with a height and width of 42 pixels:
+An image with a height of 600 pixels and a width of 500 pixels:

 The height attribute specifies the height of an image, in pixels.